 Visiting Liberia, Costa Rica

 Liberia is not exactly a top tourist destination in Costa Rica as it is a quite small city with not that much.
 Because of this, most tourists stay in or near Liberia to be close to the airport on the night they fly in or the night before they fly out.
-Tourists don’t normally use Liberia as a homebase either but as it is close to many attractions, you can stay a couple nights before you fly out to take advantage of its location and do a day trip.
+Tourists don’t normally use Liberia as a homebase either but it is an interesting city to check out for a couple hours.
 I’ll write some examples below.

 Most popular option: Stay in Liberia two nights before your flight.
 Use the full day you have in Liberia to do a day trip that you couldn’t fit in the rest of the itinerary.
 A popular day tour they can do is Hacienda Guachipelin 1 day tour (30 minutes driving) or Buena Vista Combo Adventure tour (45 minutes driving).
 Some other day trips are Cerro Pelado, Rincon de la Vieja National Park and Rio Celeste.

-Many people who land at Liberia International Airport and are staying at a vacation rental will go to the supermarkets in Liberia for groceries as it’s a bit cheaper than supermarkets in areas like Tamarindo, Samara and Conchal.
-Additionally, not all beach towns have big supermarkets.
+Many people who land at Liberia International Airport and are staying at a vacation rental will go to the supermarkets in Liberia for groceries as it’s a bit cheaper with more options.
 A lot of people will go to Walmart or big supermarket in Plaza Santa Rosa right in downtown Liberia.

 Festivals and Holidays